Resources for Faculty

 Proposing a new Honors-in-Discipline Program

 There is definitely room for growth in terms of expanding Honors-in-Discipline offerings; the Honors College welcomes collaboration with faculty who want to design and implement new Honors-in-Discipline programs.
-If you and your colleagues are interested in proposing a new Honors-in-Discipline program, please contact the HID Director, Dr. Michael Whitelaw, at 439-7506 or email@example.com who will be happy to meet with you to discuss HID programs and the program creation process.
+If you and your colleagues are interested in proposing a new Honors-in-Discipline program, please contact Dr. Jean Swindle (423-439-5751) or email@example.com who will be happy to meet with you to discuss HID programs and the program creation process.

 When submitting a proposal, use the Honors-in-Discipline Program Proposal Cover Sheet, which summarizes program characteristics, and a full proposal according to our HID Proposal Guidelines.
 The main components of the proposal are: